 Overpayments and repayments in subsequent years

 Things get a bit more complicated when an overpayment isn’t repaid until a subsequent year.
-This often happens with sign-on bonuses that need to be repaid.
 Again, overpayments are considered paid when received and must be included in the employee’s income when received.

 Let’s look at an example:

 Recover net from current-year repayments and gross from subsequent-year repayments.
-Remembering this one simple rule will make life much easier when tax season rolls around.
+Remembering this one simple rule can help ease confusion and headaches when tax season rolls around.